pgroenbaek/budgie-webcam-applet/README.md

 ## Contributing

 Contributions of all kinds are welcome.
-This project uses a pull request workflow with squash merges to keep history clean.
+This project uses a pull request workflow with squash merges to keep history for the `master` branch clean.

 ### How It Works